A bit about me

 It’s been said that eyes are the windows into the soul.
-Have you ever gazed into a bee’s eyes?
-They’re multifaceted and surprisingly large, all the better to see with as they flit so fast from flower to flower.
-Long-horned bees have captivating pale blue eyes, and the females carry their pollen on specialized hairs on their hind legs, often giving the look of fuzzy pantaloons.
+These long-horned bees have captivating pale blue eyes, and the females carry their pollen on specialized hairs on their hind legs, often giving the look of fuzzy pantaloons.
+They make great pollinators, in part because they’re ‘messier’ than honey bees (they don’t pack their pollen away quite so neatly, and so it falls off them more easily as they flit from flower to flower).
 Here, this blue-eyed bee is collecting pollen from thistles, an important source of protein for her young.

 As their name suggests, leafcutter bees use their powerful jaws to cut circular holes out of leaves.
 They use these pieces to line their egg chambers in tunnels in wood.
 If you find perfectly circular holes cut from the edges of your garden plants (they especially love roses), consider yourself lucky!
 Leafcutter bees are important crop pollinators, and can be spotted by their brightly colored bums (a result of collecting pollen with specialized hairs on their undersides).